unparalleled-js/docs-1/docs/recipes/recipe-security.md

 To avoid sensitive data in recipe steps:

-1. Do not place authentication information used for a Connector (the HTTP Connector for example) in the recipe, as a hard-code string.
+1. Do not place authentication information used for a Connector (the HTTP Connector for example) in the recipe, as a hard-coded string.
 For example, don't specify a URL such as `https://www.myapp.com/services/api-method?token=3ababe3235Z2z` in the recipe.
 Our suggested approach is instead to store the authentication token in the properties for the Connection.
 See for example [setting up authentication with a query parameter](/developing-connectors/http/connection-setup.md#authentication-type-query-params).

 2. For other sensitive data, consider placing it in the [Account Properties](https://docs.workato.com/features/account-properties.md) and make reference to it as needed in recipes.